Affiliated Groups | Journals

 Digital Defoe

 Digital Defoe strives to meet four goals: to raise the bar for online educational content in history and literary studies with high quality, peer-reviewed, free access scholarly work; to bring student voices into the conversation with experts in the field; to emphasize the multicultural, global interests at stake in studying this period; and to provide a place to showcase as well as critique multimodal scholarship in the field.
-The journal accepts textual articles as well as multimodal material for its themed and open issues.
+The journal accepts textual articles as well as multimodal material for its themed and open issues

-Learn more about Digital Defoe or contact Dr. Katherine Ellison.
+Learn more about Digital Defoe

 Euphemism